Ahmed-Estiak/Ahmed-Estiak.github.io/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
       text: I am Ahmed Estiak, a student and young researcher.
 I have very broad interest area.
-I am very much enthusiast in AGN, Galaxy Mergers, Galaxy evolution, gravitational wave research, Machine Learning and theoretical study of Gravitomagnetic Clock Effect.
+I am very much enthusiast in AGN, Galaxy Mergers, Galaxy Evolution, Gravitational Wave Research, Machine Learning and theoretical study of Gravitomagnetic Clock Effect.
 I have received my BSc and MS in Physics from Shahjalal University of Science and Technology, Sylhet.

   - block: experience
     id: Fellowship